taresh18/delayed-streams-modeling/README.md

 python -m moshi_mlx.run_inference --hf-repo kyutai/stt-2.6b-en-mlx bria.mp3 --temp 0
 ```

-If you have `uv` installed, you can skip the installation step and run directly:
+If you have [uv](https://docs.astral.sh/uv/) installed, you can skip the installation step and run directly:
 ```bash
 uvx --with moshi-mlx python -m moshi_mlx.run_inference --hf-repo kyutai/stt-2.6b-en-mlx bria.mp3 --temp 0
 ```
 It will install the moshi package in a temporary environment and run the speech-to-text.

+The MLX models can also be used in swift using the [moshi-swift
+codebase](https://github.com/kyutai-labs/moshi-swift), the 1b model has been
+tested to work fine on an iPhone 16 Pro.

 ## Text-to-Speech